vit0rr/portfolio/data/blog/en/difference-between-state-event.md

 This is the correct behavior in development.
 This behavior says that when React unmounts our component, our connection is "Disconnected".
 And when mount again, "Connecting...".

+## Conclusion

+State is like math.
+State should be pure.
+True or false.
+And an event will use this pure State to do something.

 > I have on me all the dreams of the world.